UPC Code Frequently Asked Questions

 It is very common for companies to license additional Company Prefixes when they need additional GTINs.
 There is an option during the GS1 application process where companies can request to license an additional Company Prefix.

-Aside from assigning company prefixes, the GS1 creates the global standards for item and logistical bar coding.
+Aside from assigning company prefixes, the GS1 creates global standards for item and logistical barcoding.
 The GS1 General Specification covers all the rules for allocating numbers.
-As of January 2019, GS1 guideline do not allow for UPC (GTIN) reuse.
+As of January 2019, GS1 guidelines do not allow for UPC (GTIN) reuse.
 Click Here To Learn More.

 Bar codes can be printed in colors other than black and white.
-The bars of a symbol should can either be black or blue.
-Acceptable colors for space can be white, yellow or red.
+The bars of a symbol should either be black or blue.
+Acceptable colors for space can be white, yellow, or red.
 Please refer to our Guidelines for Color Selection at UPC Color Guide.